 To find out more about what you can and cannot bring into Australia, see

-We can screen, x-ray or examine the goods to make sure the goods are allowed into Australia.
-The Department of Agriculture and Water Resources might also need to inspect and clear your goods before they can be released.
+We may screen, x-ray or examine goods to make sure the goods are allowed into Australia.
+The Department of Agriculture and Water Resources may also need to inspect and clear your goods before they can be delivered to you.

 If these goods arrive in Australia by air or sea cargo, they must have a Self-Assessed Clearance (SAC) declaration.
-This will generally be taken care of by the cargo company or freight forwarder.
-We do not charge for this declaration.
+There is no charge for this declaration.
+This will be taken care of by the cargo company or freight forwarder if their services are engaged.

-Goods arriving by international mail do not require a SAC declaration.
+Goods arriving by post or mail do not require a SAC declaration.

 For more information, see:

-To import goods with a value over AUD 1000, you need to make an Import Declaration.
+To import goods with a value over AUD1000, you need to lodge an Import Declaration.
 The Import Declaration provides information about the goods you are importing.

-There is a processing charge for making an Import Declaration.
+There is an import processing charge for making an Import Declaration.
 You will also be required to pay the duty and taxes for your goods.

-You can use the services of a licensed customs broker to help you import your goods.
+You may use the services of a licensed customs broker to help you import your goods.

 For more information about: